lttng/lttng-tools/CONTRIBUTING.md

 for instance, fix a bug and correct the indentation of an unrelated block of code as part of the same patch.

-The project contains a script, [`extras/checkpatch.pl`](extras/checkpatch.pl), that performs a number of checks on a patch to ensure it is ready for submission.
-Run this script on your patch and correct any reported errors before posting it to the mailing list:

-    extras/checkpatch.pl --no-tree 0001-Fix...patch

 Once you are confident your patch meets the required guidelines, you may use Git's [`send-email`](https://git-scm.com/docs/git-send-email) command to send your patch to the mailing list: